nboboshko/nboboshko.github.io/_pages/research.md

 author_profile: true
 ---

+# Working Papers

 ## The Effect of Tenure Laws on Students: Evidence from the Implementation of Tenure Systems in the 20th Century (Job Market Paper)

 *Abstract:*

+After working for a given number of years, most US K-12 teachers gain tenure, which grants them substantial job security.
+These tenure protections are widespread, controversial, and their impact is unclear.
+I study how students’ exposure to tenure systems affects their long-run outcomes.
+Due to limited contemporaneous variation, I go back to the 20th Century and identify all state implementations of tenure systems.
+I then implement a difference-in-difference design that exploits differential exposure to tenure across cohorts of students.
+By studying the impact of a whole tenure system, I identify the joint effect of all channels through which tenure operates.
+An additional benefit is the ability to identify the long-run effects of tenure policies.
+Event study models reveal that tenure systems negatively impact student outcomes, but only when they are binding.
+The first tenure laws, passed between 1910-1922, increased teacher retention and drastically lowered long-run wage income.
+All later laws, implemented between 1927-1977, did not affect teacher retention or the long-run outcomes of the average student.
+I show that these heterogeneous effects are due to teacher labor markets.
+In a teacher surplus, tenure laws bind and improve teacher retention but negatively impact students.
+In a teacher shortage, tenure laws do not bind and do not affect teacher retention and students.

 ## [The Impact of Selection into the Labor Force on the Gender Wage Gap](https://www.nber.org/papers/w28855) (with Francine D. Blau, Lawrence M. Kahn & Matthew L. Comey)